learningtapestry/lcms-engine/README.md

 Implements a Rails engine for Learning Content Management System (LCMS) applications.

-Our initial goal is gathering the common code among the current LCMS implementations (Odell, Unbound ED and OpenSciEd) and provide a unified codebase that can be mantained and developed separately, simplifying the client applications in the process.
+Our initial goal is gathering the common code among the current LCMS implementations (Odell, Unbound ED and OpenSciEd) and provide a unified codebase that can be maintained and developed separately, simplifying the client applications in the process.

 ## Current development